 More playback options to make a better rehearsal tool.

-Jocelyn and Zack Moon for their research on Matepe/Hera/Madhebhe and Karimba music
+Dr. Jocelyn Mory and Zack Moon for their research on Matepe/Hera/Madhebhe and Karimba music

-their great work on adding sound samples and transcriptions of these instruments to the website.
+our great collaboration when adding sound samples and transcriptions of these instruments to the website.